 Advice to aspiring multi-careerists

-On how careers are mutually beneficial
+On how multiple careers are beneficial

-Overcoming the stigma of multiple careers
+On the stigma of having many careers

 A Day in the Life

-Where to find Miguel
+Where to find Carla

 Kabir Sehgal is a Multi Grammy & Latin Grammy Award winner, as well as New York Times bestselling author.